mvolkmann/blog/src/rust.md

 ## Slices

-TODO: Continue reviewing here.
+A slice is a reference to a contiguous subset of a collection that is represented by pointer and a length.

-A slice is a reference to a contiguous subset of a collection.
+They are often created using a range.
 This is what a `&str` value represents.
 For example: